Castle Pines Village, Colorado

-Castle Pines Village, also known as The Village at Castle Pines or The Village, is an unincorporated community and a census-designated place (CDP) located in and governed by Douglas County, Colorado, United States.
+Castle Pines Village, also known as The Village at Castle Pines or The Village, is an unincorporated community and a census-designated place (CDP) located in Douglas County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Castle Pines Village CDP was 3,614 at the United States Census 2010.
+The population of the Castle Pines Village CDP was 4,327 at the United States Census 2020.
 Douglas County governs the unincorporated community and the Castle Pines Metropolitan District provides services.
-The Castle Rock post office (Zip Code 80108) serves the area.
+The Castle Pines, Colorado post office (Zip Code 80108) serves the area.

 History

 Castle Pines Village was founded as a gated residential community and lies at an elevation of 6000 to 6500 ft along the Front Range of the Rocky Mountains.
-It is the northernmost incidence of tablelands along the Front Range with views of Pikes Peak, Mount Evans and the Rocky Mountains.
+It is the northernmost incidence of tablelands along the Front Range with views of Pikes Peak, Mount Blue Sky and the Rocky Mountains.
 The community surrounds the Castle Pines Golf Club and the Country Club at Castle Pines.

 Castle Pines Golf Club, founded by Jack A. Vickers and designed by Jack Nicklaus, opened in 1981.
 The International professional golf tournament was an annual PGA Tour event contested at Castle Pines Golf Club from 1986 through 2006.

 On September 11, 2018, the Castle Pines Homes Association changed the name of the community to The Village at Castle Pines to better distinguish the community from the neighboring areas.